On the radius pinching estimate and uniqueness of the CMC foliation in asymptotically flat 3-manifolds: Introduction

 \section{Introduction}

 In Generality Relativity we usually study the asymptotically flat 3-manifolds.
 It can be considered as the initial data set of the Einstein Equation.
-To study the geometry of such manifolds is also interesting and useful.
-In 1996 Huisken and Yau proved in \cite{HY} that in the asymptotically Schwarzschild manifold with positive mass, there exists a foliation by strictly stable constant mean curvature(CMC) spheres.
-They also use this foliation to defined the center of mass.
-The uniqueness of such foliation is a harder problem.
-Huisken and Yau proved that for $1/2<q\leq1$, stable CMC sphere outside $B_{H^{-q}}(0)$ is unique, where $H$ is the constant mean curvature of the surface.
-In 2002, Jie Qing and Gang Tian removed this radius condition and proved a sharper uniqueness theorem in \cite{QT}.
-They found a scaling invariant integral to detect the positive mass.
-To calculate this integral they blow down the constant mean curvature spheres in three differential scales and use some technique from harmonic maps to deal with the intermediate part.
-Then Lan-hsuan Huang considered in \cite{Huang center} the general asymptotically flat manifolds with Regge-Teitelboim condition.
+To study the geometry of such manifolds is interesting and useful.
+In 1996 Huisken and Yau proved in \cite{Huisken-Yau} that in asymptotically Schwarzschild manifolds with positive mass, there exists a foliation of strictly stable constant mean curvature(CMC) spheres.
+They also used this foliation to define the center of mass of the asymptotically flat manifolds.
+The uniqueness of such CMC foliation is a harder problem.
+If this CMC foliation is unique, it can be regarded as a canonical object of the asymptotically flat end.
+Actually such CMC foliation is proposed to be the abstract definition of the center of mass of the asymptotically flat manifolds.
+Huisken and Yau proved that for $1/2<q\leq1$, stable CMC sphere outside $B_{H^{-q}}(0)$ is unique, where $H$ is the constant mean curvature of the sphere.
+In 2002, Jie Qing and Gang Tian removed this radius condition and proved a sharper uniqueness theorem in \cite{Qing-Tian-CMC}.
+They used a scaling invariant integral to detect the positive mass.
+To calculate this integral they did blow-down analysis on the constant mean curvature spheres in three different scales and used some technique from harmonic maps to deal with the intermediate scale.
+Then in \cite{Huang-center-of-mass}, Lan-hsuan Huang considered the general asymptotically flat manifolds with Regge-Teitelboim condition.
 She proved a similar result as Huisken and Yau.
-Her uniqueness result also needs radius condition of the form $\ensuremath{r_{1}\leq C_{1}r_{0}^{\frac{1}{a}}}$ for some $a$ satisfying $\ensuremath{\frac{5-q}{2(2+q)}<a\leq1}$.
-In recent papers\cite{MICHAEL EICHMAIR AND JAN METZGER1,MICHAEL EICHMAIR AND JAN METZGER2}, Eichmair and Metzger considered the existence and uniqueness of isoperimetric surfaces in a kind of asymptotically flat manifolds which is $C^{0}$ asymptotic to Schwarzschild(for uniqueness they require more smoothness).
-In \cite{Shiguang Ma} I studied the uniqueness problem in $(m,k,\varepsilon)$-AF-RT manifold which requires the manifold to be close to asymptotically Schwarzschild manifold in some weak sense and under the weaker radius condition $\log(r_{1})\leq Cr_{0}^{1/4}$ I proved the uniqueness of the stable CMC spheres outside some sufficiently large compact set.
-In this article, we remove both the radius condition and the condition that the manifold being close to Schwarzschild.
-First we give some main definitions.
+Her uniqueness result also needs radius condition $\ensuremath{r_{1}\leq C_{1}r_{0}^{\frac{1}{a}}}$ for some $a$ satisfying $\ensuremath{\frac{5-q}{2(2+q)}<a\leq1}$ where